-Manual, Mop Polishing
+Manual & Mop Polishing

-Mop polishing requires different grades of mops or clothes used in conjunction with abrasive soaps which will remove surface material and leave high quality polished finish on Acrylic and other plastics to achieve a glass like finish.
+Mop polishing requires different grades of mops or clothes used in conjunction with abrasive soaps and polishes which remove surface material and leave high quality polished finish on Acrylic and other plastics to achieve a glass like finish.
 The type of mop polishing process will be subject to the quantity and shape of parts.
-For lower quantities, mop polishing will be a manual process with each part individually finished by hand, but higher quantities Carville often use automated instruments and processes.
+For lower quantities and complex shapes, mop polishing will be a manual process with each part individually finished by hand, but for higher quantities, Carville often use automated instruments and processes.
 Plastic surface finishes of Ra 0.03 can be achieved with Mop polishing, A good surface finish starts with careful selection of machine tooling, heat treatment, diamond milling, machining methods and preparation processes, to produce a part with minimal witness marks in critical areas.
 (See page Page 4 of Carville’s product brochure for a comparison of 5 Acrylic plastic components, dimensionally identical but produced using a combination of different machining and polishing techniques).